kupehtci/DOCUMENTATION/MACHINE LEARNING/Search and Planning.md

 `combinatorial explosion` - heuristic search

-Using a heuristic function, solve the efficiency of brute-force algorithms.
+Using a [[Heuristic Function|heuristic function]], solve the efficiency of brute-force algorithms.
 * Leads the algorithm toward a goal state
 * Pruning off branches that don't lead into an optimal solution.
 * Its relatively accurate estimator of the cost to reach a goal